raspberrypilearning/find-the-bug/en/step_3.md

 **Test:** Click the green flag to test your project.
 Click on the bug on the start screen and then click on the hidden bug on the Spotlight backdrop.

 You will notice that when you find the bug, the project will go back to the start screen but the bug will still have the settings to hide on the disco ball on the first level.

+**Tip:** After the last backdrop in the list, `next backdrop`{:class="block3looks"} will switch back to the first backdrop.

 --- /task ---